rzajac/php-schema/README.md

 ## Database schema

-Library and command line tool for exporting and examining database schemas.
+Library and command line tool for exporting and examining database schema.

 ## Supported databases